The Beginnings of Inequality.

 This leads him to the proposal, supported by compelling evidence, that the need for certain amounts of rare delicacies for competitive feasts may have been a significant factor in the domestication of certain plants and animals, and thus may have given impetus to early agriculture.

 All of these foraging groups can be broadly characterized as immediate return hunter-gatherers.
 They do not store significant surpluses.
 They do not have a concept of private property and there is no transmissible wealth to be passed down through the generations.
-Natural resources cannot be “owned” by individuals, and there is often no concept of “ownership” or “private property,” or very loose and flexible ones at least.
-Population density is low, so resources are not scarce, and so do not need to be rationed by markets or elites.
+Natural resources cannot be “owned” by individuals, and there is often no concept of “ownership” or “private property” beyond what you can carry, or very loose and flexible ones at least.
+Population density is low, so resources are not scarce, and so do not need to be rationed via markets or by elites.
 Such groups invariably have very “flat” (although not totally nonexistent) hierarchies.
 Scheidel concludes:

 A foraging mode of subsistence and an egalitarian moral economy combine into a formidable obstacle to any form of development for the simple reason that economic growth requires some degree of inequality in income and consumption to encourage innovation and surplus production.
 Without growth there was hardly any surplus to appropriate and pass on.
 The moral economy prevented growth, and the lack of growth prevented the production and concentration of surplus. p.
 30